aws-samples/aws-ai-qna-bot/lambda/proxy-es/lib/HANDLEBARS_README.md

 {{/if}}

 {{!-- get nested Session Attribute, or default if attribute doesn't exist or is not defined --}}
-Previous answer was {{getSessionAttr 'qnabotcontext.previous.a' 'No previous response'}}
+Previous answer was qid: {{getSessionAttr 'qnabotcontext.previous.qid' 'No previous response'}}

 {{!-- pick a random answer from list below --}}
 {{randomPick